 Prevention and Management of Mycotoxins

-- Controlling mold development and mycotoxin production is vital to the feed manufacturer and livestock producer.
+- Controlling mold development and mycotoxin production are vital to the feed manufacturer and livestock producer.

 - Grains and other dry feed, for example, hay ought to be put away at a dampness level 14 % or less to reduce fungal growth.

 - Aeration of grain bin is essential to decrease dampness relocation and to keep the feed stuffs dry.